rafaelsousa/smallrye-reactive-messaging/smallrye-reactive-messaging-pulsar/README.md

     cd src/test/pulsar-cluster
     docker-compose up -d

 Give some time to the containers to start.
-Then set up initial admin running:
+Then set up initial admin user and its password:

     ./setadmin.sh